vicenprice/HISTORECO/README.md

 ## Description

-**HISTORECO** is a comprehensive database that includes 40 geographic, climatic, hydrological, demographic, and economic variables spanning the 20th and 21st centuries, covering **all 8,122 municipalities in Spain** each of which has one value per decade.
+**HISTORECO** is a comprehensive database that includes around 50 geographic, climatic, hydrological, demographic, and economic variables spanning the 20th and 21st centuries, covering **all 8,122 municipalities in Spain** each of which has one value per decade.
 It is a unique dataset that